ILG2021/cfm-minist/README.md

-# a demo of using Conditional Flow Matching to generate minist data
+# a demo of using Conditional Flow Matching to generate mnist data

 ## 安装
 ``